-When this is performed, about 70-80% of the miscarriages will be found to have aneuploidy as the cause.
+When a chromosome analysis is performed, about 70-80% of the miscarriages will be found to have aneuploidy as the cause.

 The actual percentage may be even higher.
-A problem sometimes arises when attempting to evaluate the chromosomes of the fetus.
-During the process of obtaining the fetal cells, some of the mom's cells may get mixed in.
-The laboratory can’t tell the difference.
+Because of maternal cell contamination, the laboratory can’t tell the difference.
 When the time comes to evaluate the chromosomes, the result will appear to be results from a female with a normal number of chromosomes.
 However, it is impossible to determine if this was from the fetus or from the mother.

 Many times, doctors or other health professionals will tell a woman that this means the miscarriage was not caused by a chromosomal abnormality.
 This is incorrect.
-In fact, when more sophisticated means are used to obtain the fetal tissue, it has been proven that most of the time when the result reads “normal female” it really is just missing the fetal abnormality and is looking at the mom’s chromosomes instead.
+In fact, when more sophisticated means are used to obtain and analyze the fetal tissue, such as microarray, it has been proven that most of the time when the result reads “normal female” it really is just missing the fetal abnormality and is looking at the mom’s chromosomes instead.

-However, using a technology known as preimplantation genetic diagnosis also known as PGD, we can now identify embryos with chromosomal abnormalities during an In vitro Fertilization cycle.
+However, using a technology known as preimplantation genetic screening also known as PGS or CCS, we can now identify embryos with chromosomal abnormalities during an In vitro Fertilization cycle.
 By avoiding those embryos that have abnormalities, couples can reduce their risk for a miscarriage caused by chromosomal abnormality.

 Otherwise, there is no way to treat a pregnancy that already has been established if the embryo has an abnormal number of chromosomes.
 This is an extremely important point!
-If an embryo is abnormal, then no amount of bed rest or progesterone or other voodoo is going to affect the outcome.
+If an embryo is abnormal, then no amount of bed rest or progesterone or medications or herbal supplements is going to affect the outcome.
 Not all embryos with chromosomal abnormalities will miscarry.
 Some can go on to be live born babies.
 These babies however, will be born with birth defects such as Down’s syndrome or other syndromes depending on which chromosomes are extra or missing.